 For game development, I keep the creative and high-level jobs for myself, such as game design and code architecture.
 I leave the time consuming jobs such as programming and data input to freelancers.
 Nowadays doing business online is really efficient.

 Q: What challenges did you face when trying to market your games?

 It is difficult to get my product in front of target customers.
 There is too much information on the web, so I have to work to attract the potential customers and stand out from my competitors online.
 In Singapore and Hong Kong, we can make use of social media and forum; in the U.S., perhaps it is better to do it via technical blogs.
 In Japan, better to use a lovely girl as advertisement thumbnail….so marketing strategy can be different in different countries.

 Q: Do you often have to redesign a game or app?
 How many versions do you create before a new game is ready for launch?

 Usually, I develop an alpha version for my friends to try it out.
 Then follow up with a beta version for a focus group to test — and then I will release the game.

 Developers can update their app on the iPhone app store at any time.
-Usually it takes 7 days for Apple to review your update.
+Usually it takes a few days for Apple to review your update.
 Then the latest version will be automatically downloaded to all your customers’ iPhone.
 I revise my game frequently by considering customer’s feedback.
 One of my apps has had 17 minor updates after it is released, and my customers are happy about that – they love to be listened to!

 Q: You have many degrees….why did you decide to go for PhD?